hailea/blog_app/README.md

-# Getting Started with Create React App
+# An app for bloggers

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped by react and used json-server as a backend.

 ## Available Scripts

-In the project directory, you can run:
+ReactJS, CSS, Javascript, JSON and Bootstrap are used to power this app.

 ### `npm start`